Memcached - Part-1

 Memcached Key Dump

 Memcached does not provide a built-in command to dump all keys.
 However, the keys can be retrieved by iterating through the slab classes and dumping the keys for each slab.
-This can be done using a combination of the stats items
+This can be done using a combination of the stats items (covered above) and stats cachedump commands.

 Below is a step-by-step command using netcat to dump all memcached keys.